 Do you reach for deodorant or antiperspirant in the morning?
-Most people probably don't know the difference between deodorant and antiperspirant, which each serve different purposes.
+Most people don't know the difference between deodorant and antiperspirant, which each serve different purposes.

 You can tell the difference between deodorant and antiperspirant by looking at the ingredients.

-Here are a few more ingredients found in most over the counter deodorants:
+Here are a few more ingredients found in most over-the-counter deodorants:

 - Cetyl Alcohol

 There are tons of deodorants available, ranging from popular name brands to natural, chemical-free options.
 We know it can be hard to find the right one for your needs, but it’s crucial to remember that deodorants aren’t a one-size-fits-all solution.
 What works for your friend might not work well for you.